talisein/mal-gtk/README.md

 - Make builds available for Mac/Windows

 ### Not Planned
-Most of these are either bad ideas, better implemented in specialized client, or too difficult to get right in 100% of situations:
+Most of these are either bad ideas, better implemented in a specialized program, or too difficult to get right in 100% of situations:

 - Updating episode count by monitoring your media player
 - Torrent / Tracker integration (Use [flexget](http://www.flexget.com))